duckdb/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 Not only is this process painless, it is highly efficient.
 For many queries, you can use DuckDB to process data faster than Pandas, and with a much lower total memory usage, *without ever leaving the Pandas DataFrame binary format* ("Pandas-in, Pandas-out").
 Unlike when using an external database system such as Postgres, the data transfer time of the input or the output is negligible (see Appendix A for details).

 # SQL on Pandas Performance
 To demonstrate the performance of DuckDB when executing SQL on Pandas DataFrames, we now present a number of benchmarks.
-The source code for the benchmarks is available for interactive use [in Google Collab](https://colab.research.google.com/drive/1eg_TJpPQr2tyYKWjISJlX8IEAi8Qln3U?usp=sharing).
+The source code for the benchmarks is available for interactive use [in Google Colab](https://colab.research.google.com/drive/1eg_TJpPQr2tyYKWjISJlX8IEAi8Qln3U?usp=sharing).
 In these benchmarks, we operate *purely* on Pandas DataFrames.
 Both the DuckDB code and the Pandas code operates fully on a `Pandas-in, Pandas-out` basis.

 #### Benchmark Setup and Data Set

 We run the benchmark entirely from within the Google Colab environment.
 For our benchmark dataset, we use the [infamous TPC-H data set](http://www.tpc.org/tpch/).
 Specifically, we focus on the `lineitem` and `orders` tables as these are the largest tables in the benchmark.
 The total dataset size is around 1GB in uncompressed CSV format ("scale factor" 1).

 As DuckDB is capable of using multiple processors (multi-threading), we include both a single-threaded variant and a variant with two threads.
-Note that while DuckDB can scale far beyond two threads, Google Collab only supports two.
+Note that while DuckDB can scale far beyond two threads, Google Colab only supports two.

 #### Setup